July 16, 2020 Example Giveaway Rules for Instagram Contests and Giveaways

-If you’re marketing on Instagram, chances are you’ve already run a contest or a giveaway, or you’re planning to in the coming weeks (hint: it’s time to start thinking about the holidays).
+If you’re marketing on Instagram, chances are you’ve already run a contest or a giveaway, or you’re planning to in the coming weeks.
 Contests are still super effective on Instagram and can generate tons of engagement — probably more than they do on any other social network — and bring you the ROI I bet you’re looking for.

-In this article, I’ll show you examples of brands large and small that are running Instagram contests right now, and take a look at whether they’re following Instagram’s rules for contests and giveaways.
+In this article, I’ll show you examples of brands large and small that have run Instagram contests, and we’ll take a look at whether they’re following Instagram’s rules for contests and giveaways.
 Why does it matter?
 Because following the rules will ensure that your contest runs smoothly.

 Ready to plan a contest or giveaway of your own?